AnkushTechDev/Object-Recognition-using-Machine-Learning/README.md

-# Object-Recognition-using-Artificial-Intelligence
+# Object-Recognition-using-Machine-Learning
-Object Recognition using Artificial Intelligence.
+Object Recognition using Machine Learning in digital images and videos.